-The REALTOR® Voice is strongest when it comes directly from the professionals who advise the human beings involved with a transaction.
+The REALTOR® Voice is strongest when it comes directly from the professionals advising a client during a transaction.
 We’ve heard from many of our members that they want help sharing the real stories behind all the work that gets done.
-Stories that show the value of professional guidance, the realities of today’s housing market, and the many ways people find their way home.
-We want to bring together resources, ideas, and practical tools to help you confidently tell those stories, whether you’re speaking with clients, posting on social media, or engaging with your community.
-When you share your experiences, you help consumers better understand homeownership and together, we strengthen the REALTOR® Voice in the communities we serve.
+We want to bring together resources, ideas, and practical tools to help you confidently tell those stories.
+When you share your experiences, you help buyers and sellers better understand homeownership and together, we strengthen the REALTOR® Voice in the communities we serve.

 What is the REALTOR® Voice?